AionNext/BizCod/Programming Guide/Logic.md

 An instance is a specific realization of any object.
 An object may be varied in a number of ways.
 Each realized variation of that object is an instance.
 The creation of a realized instance is called instantiation.

-Instanciation instruction creates an instance of a class of data.
+Instantiation instruction creates an instance of a class of data.
 Since class is just a template for data creation it does not hold any value; it is not a container.
 To create  a particular instance, BizCod provides `set instance` instruction.
 Here is an example:

 ```js